Pears (soap): Comparison of the historical formulas

 An analysis of the current ingredients list reveals items such as limonene, whose variant called L-limonene is characterised by a "turpentine-like odour" also typical of frankincense.
 It is an insecticide as well.
 However, this item was present in the pre-2009 formula, so the perceived change might be explained by different ingredients and by different proportions of ingredients.

 The latest 2009 modification mainly breaks down to an addition of artificial colouring and substances whose hypothetical function is either as detergents (i.e., cleaning substances) or stabilisers (i.e., product longevity enhancers).
-However, even the pre-2009 formula was a far cry from the original one.
-The latter was completely free of industrial cleaners, free of synthetic colours and (apparently) free of synthetic odorants, whose place was occupied by natural herbal fragrances.
-However, one unknown in the original formula is the "Pears fragrance essence": because of it, the customer cannot be certain whether the "new" fragrant compounds are indeed all new—or simply formerly unlisted items.
+However, even the pre-2009 formula was far from the original one.
+The latter was utterly free of industrial cleaners, free of synthetic colours, and (apparently) free of synthetic odorants, whose place was occupied by natural herbal fragrances.
+However, one unknown in the original formula is the "Pears fragrance essence": the customer cannot be sure whether the "new" fragrant compounds are indeed all new—or simply formerly unlisted items.

-During production at Port Sunlight the glycerol (glycerine) content was a result of not removing that formed during the manufacturing process.
+During production at Port Sunlight, the glycerol (glycerine) content resulted from not removing the glycerol (glycerine) that had formed during the manufacturing process.